 49 CFR §192.1015(b)(1)

-This plan was developed based on the design, construction, operation and maintenance records of all COMPANY NAME, Inc.’s jurisdictional systems including: incident and leak history, corrosion control records, continuing surveillance records, patrolling records, maintenance history, and excavation damage experience, as well as the judgment and knowledge of COMPANY NAME, Inc.’s employees.
+This plan was developed based on the design, construction, operation and maintenance records of all Company’s jurisdictional systems including: incident and leak history, corrosion control records, continuing surveillance records, patrolling records, maintenance history, and excavation damage experience, as well as the judgment and knowledge of the Company’s employees.

 Construction records and operation and maintenance records that demonstrate knowledge of the pipeline, to the extent known, are maintained in the individual jurisdictional system binder at the office location where the jurisdictional system is maintained.
 Information that is incomplete or unknown at the time of the initial Risk Ranking will be documented in the individual jurisdictional system folder at the office location.

 Incomplete or unknown information will be captured over the course of time when Operating and Maintenance activities are performed by the company.
-In addition, whenever COMPANY NAME becomes aware the pipeline system will be exposed for any reason COMPANY NAME, Inc. will send an OQ Technician to the site to inspect the pipe and record any additional information that is available.
+In addition, whenever the Company becomes aware the pipeline system will be exposed for any reason the Company will send an OQ Technician to the site to inspect the pipe and record any additional information that is available.
 Examples of the types of additional information to be captured are:

 Type (material) and size of pipe including all information stamped on the pipe,